This job is sometimes referred to by alternative titles

 What are the chances of getting a job?

-Boat builders can work for a range of employers, including companies that build:
+Boat builders can work for a range of employers, including companies that build, refit, service or maintain:

 - yachts and super yachts

 - launches and sail boats

 - fishing, commercia and rescue craft

 - inflatable boats, dinghies and other small pleasure craft

 - marina operations.